-US says 1,500 Americans may still await Kabul evacuation
+U.S. diplomat: Security threat at Kabul airport ‘imminent’

+Speaking to ABC News from Kabul, Ross Wilson said he could not discuss specifics of the threat or its current status.

+“It was clearly regarded as credible, as imminent, as compelling,” he said.

-WASHINGTON (AP) — Secretary of State Antony Blinken said as many as 1,500 Americans may be awaiting evacuation from Afghanistan, a figure that suggests the U.S. may accomplish its highest priority for the Kabul airlift — rescuing U.S. citizens — ahead of President Joe Biden’s Tuesday deadline despite growing concerns of terror threats targeting the airport.
+Ross spoke as the United States worked to get remaining Americans out of the country.
+Secretary of State Antony Blinken said Wednesday that as many as 1,500 Americans may be awaiting evacuation from Afghanistan amid growing warnings of terrorist threats targeting the airport.

+President Joe Biden has set a Tuesday deadline for ending the evacuation.

+Asked about news reports that the evacuation could end on Friday, Wilson declined to comment.
+He said “there are safe ways to get to” the airport for those Americans who still want to leave, and he added that “there undoubtedly will be” some at-risk Afghans who will not get out before Biden’s deadline.

-Untold thousands of at-risk Afghans, however, were still struggling to get into the Kabul airport, while many thousands of other Afghans already had been flown to safety in 12 days of round-the-clock flights.
+Untold thousands of at-risk Afghans are struggling to get into the airport even as many thousands of other Afghans already have been flown to safety in nearly two weeks of round-the-clock flights.

+The airlift continued Thursday despite warnings of vehicle-borne bomb threats near the airport.
+The White House said 13,400 people had been evacuated in the 24 hours that ended early Thursday morning Washington time.
+Those included 5,100 people aboard U.S. military planes and 8,300 on coalition and partner aircraft.
+That was a substantial drop from the 19,000 airlifted by all means the day before.

-On Wednesday, several of the Americans working phones and pulling strings to get out former Afghan colleagues, women’s advocates, journalists and other vulnerable Afghans said they have seen little concrete U.S. action so far to get those Afghans past Taliban checkpoints and through U.S-controlled airport gates to promised evacuation flights.
+Several of the Americans working phones and trying to pull strings to get out former Afghan colleagues, women’s advocates, journalists and other vulnerable Afghans said they were still waiting for U.S. action.

 “It’s 100% up to the Afghans to take these risks and try to fight their way out,” said Sunil Varghese, policy director with the International Refugee Assistance Project.

-Blinken, echoing Biden’s earlier declarations during the now 12-day-old evacuation, emphasized at a State Department briefing that “ evacuating Americans is our top priority. ”
+Secretary of State Blinken emphasized at a State Department briefing on Wednesday that “ evacuating Americans is our top priority. ”

-He added, “We’re also committed to getting out as many Afghans at-risk as we can before the 31st,” when Biden plans to pull out the last of thousands of American troops.
+He added: “We’re also committed to getting out as many Afghans at-risk as we can before the 31st,” when Biden plans to pull out the last of thousands of American troops.

+As more nations began shutting down own evacuation flights and pulling out before the U.S. withdrawal, there were new European warnings about the threats.
+British Armed Forces Minister James Heappey told the BBC that there was ”very, very credible reporting of an imminent attack” at the airport, possibly within hours.

-On Wednesday, the U.S. Embassy in Kabul issued a security alert warning American citizens away from three specific airport gates, but gave no further explanation.
-Senior U.S. officials said the warning was related to ongoing and specific threats involving the Islamic State and potential vehicle bombs, which have set U.S. officials on edge in the final days of the American drawdown.
-The officials insisted on anonymity because they were not authorized to discuss ongoing military operations.
+The U.S. Embassy in Kabul, the capital, issued a security alert Wednesday warning American citizens away from three specific airport gates.
+Senior U.S. officials said the warning was related to ongoing and specific threats involving the Islamic State and potential vehicle bombs.

 Blinken said the State Department estimates there were about 6,000 Americans wanting to leave Afghanistan when the airlift began Aug.
 14, as the Taliban took the capital after a stunning military conquest.
 About 4,500 Americans have been evacuated so far, Blinken said, and among the rest “some are understandably very scared.”